 5. Does your prototype address user goals?

-If you have a firm understanding of the design problem, and your users, you’re on the right track.
-If prototype tasks are unrealistic or if they don’t represent user goals, than its not likely the user will use your design in the way you intend.
-Your prototype should fulfill goals and needs for the user in a usable way, so you’ll want to make sure that it does.
+You’re on the right track when you have a firm understanding of the design problem and your users.
+If prototype tasks are unrealistic or don’t represent user goals, then it’s not likely your design will land the way you intend.
+Your prototype should fulfill the needs of the user in a usable form, so you’ll want to ensure that it does.